sanwebinfo/astro-diwali-wishes/README.md

 ## API

 - API for Generate the diwali wish image with name - <https://github.com/sanwebinfo/astro-diwali-wishes/tree/main/api>

+> May this Diwali bring prosperity, wealth, and success to you and your family.

 ## Base theme